 See what vaccines teenagers need to stay healthy and strong!

 Vaccines help to improve the health of our communities.
 They prevent people from getting sick and stop the spread of disease.
 People who are not immunized are left at risk of illness and spreading disease to others who cannot be vaccinated themselves.
 Vaccines are very safe and effective.

 What can I do?

 Talk to your parents or caregiver about the vaccinations you need.
 Vaccines are available at private doctor offices, public or community health clinics, or other community locations like schools.

 HPV infections can lead to genital warts and several forms of cancer, including cervical, anal, penile, mouth, and throat.
-This vaccine is administered through 2 shots over a six-month period.
+This vaccine is administered through 2 shots over a six-month period if you get vaccinated by the age of 15.
+If you start the series at 15 or older, you will need 3 doses.
 This shot is important, especially if you are sexually active.

 Doctors recommend that people your age receive the flu vaccine every year since new strains of the virus constantly develop.
 It is best to get vaccinated before the winter flu season of every year.